milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 *A breathtaking waterfall cascades down a rocky formation, dividing into many smaller rivulets as it descends.*

-*Below, a clear stream ripples with gentle currents, creating small bubbles that rest along the rocky riverbank.*
+*Below, a clear stream ripples with gentle currents, creating foamy bubbles that rest along the riverbank.*

 *The scene leaves me speechless, completely captivated by its ephemeral beauty.*